S-Alif/assignments/Readme.md

 }
 ```

-Copy and paste into postman to enter sales data
+Copy and paste into postman to enter sales data.
+> Demo sale data can be found [here](https://github.com/S-Alif/assignments/blob/main/product-management.sales.json).
+Import this in mongodb compass

 ### Sample data show
 <hr>